Fernán Díaz de Toledo

 Fernán Díaz de Toledo (born Mose Hamomo; c.
 1385 – 2 May 1457) was a Spanish canon lawyer who held numerous important roles in the Spanish government, including royal secretary, oidor, and relator.
 Díaz most likely converted from Judaism to Christianity as a child in 1391 before studying canon law at the Estudio de Valladolid.
 Owing to his legal background, hard work, and political connections, Díaz was appointed to numerous political positions during his career.
 These positions put him in close contact to the Kings Juan II and Enrique IV as well as the Royal Council.
-The historian María Josefa Sanz Fuentes described him as "probably the most powerful man at the court of King Juan II of Castille", while the medievalist José Luis Bermejo Cabrero wrote that "nobody among the secretaries of the Middle Ages could reach such a level of influence over kings".
+The historian María Josefa Sanz Fuentes described him as "probably the most powerful man at the court of King Juan II of Castille", while the medieval historian José Luis Bermejo Cabrero wrote that "nobody among the secretaries of the Middle Ages could reach such a level of influence over kings".